oumarPoulo/ElfCommerce/docs/guide.md

 # GitHub project page

-I use GitHub to track the development status.
-Don't worry, it's not a sprint board or anything.
+I use GitHub project page to manage the development tasks.
+Don't worry, it's not like a sprint board or anything.